vutting4221/veechain.github.io/docs/smart-chain/developer/deploy/truffle.md

 **Congratulations!** You have successfully deployed BEP20 Smart Contract.
 Now you can interact with the Smart Contract.

-You can check the deployment status here: https://bscscan.com/
+You can check the deployment status here: <https://bscscan.com/> or <https://testnet.bscscan.com/>